Elsie is an experienced pet sitter who knows what to look for in quality cat litter boxes.

 If you enjoy sleeping with cat granules, constantly getting them stuck on your feet, and using your vacuum cleaner day and night, then you're in luck with the Cat Genie.
 The granules are very light and there is no litter that's worse in the tracking department.
 Since the litter is continually being tracked everywhere, you WILL need to buy more of the granules, which aren't cheap.
 Couple that with purchasing the sani-solution with your initial investment and you're in for quite an expense.

 Now, if the Cat Genie didn't malfunction, I'd probably say it's all worth it.
 I've seen it malfunction, and it's not pretty, folks.
 It jams and suddenly you're faced with a bowl full of water, cat poop and urine.
 Yuck.
 You have to disassemble the thing and if you're lucky it will flush itself again after you've spent an ungodly amount of time on the customer service line learning how to disassemble and reassemble the unit.
 The unthinkable happens occasionally and there's a bum part.
 You're then stuck with something disgusting beyond belief while you wait for the replacement part.

 From time to time, the rake misses some cat poop.
-Imagine how stinky it becomes when leftover feces are then blown dried in the bowl.
+Imagine how stinky it becomes when leftover feces are then blow-dried in the bowl.
 It literally stinks up the whole house.

 Additionally, it's noisy and many cats are afraid of it and simply won't use it.
 Owners also complain that it begins beeping in the middle of the night when the error detection warning goes on.
 It has to be manually reset to turn off the alarm.
 Cats are not going near a beeping cat pan, trust me.